Skip to content

 Resolution is the process of taking a list of requirements and converting them to a list of package versions that fulfill the requirements.
 Resolution requires recursively searching for compatible versions of packages, ensuring that the requested requirements are fulfilled and that the requirements of the requested packages are compatible.

 Most projects and packages have dependencies.
-Dependencies are other packages that are needed in order for the current package to work.
+Dependencies are other packages that are necessary in order for the current package to work.
 A package defines its dependencies as requirements, roughly a combination of a package name and acceptable versions.
 The dependencies defined by the current project are called direct dependencies.
-The requirements added by each dependency of the current project are called indirect or transitive dependencies.
+The dependencies added by each dependency of the current project are called indirect or transitive dependencies.

 Note